dbcli/pgcli/README.rst

 ``prompt_toolkit`` is a Library for building powerful interactive command lines in Python.
-It ships with a nice interative Python shell built on top of the library.
+It ships with a nice interative Python shell (called ``ptpython``) built on top of the library.

 ``prompt_toolkit`` can be a replacement for ``readline``.